-What Medicine’s Own COVID Long-Haulers Have Faced
+Even Health-Care Workers With Long COVID Are Being Dismissed

 Long COVID has forced many of the health-care workers I interviewed to confront their own past.
 They worried about whether they, too, dismissed patients in need.
 “There’s been a lot of Did I do this?”
 Clare Rayner told me, referring to the discussion in her Facebook group.
 “And many have said, I did.
 They’re really ashamed about it.”
 Amy Small, a general practitioner based in Lothian, Scotland, admitted to me that she used to think ME/CFS symptoms could be addressed through “the right therapy.”
 But when Small got long COVID herself, some light work left her bed bound for 10 days; sometimes, she could barely raise a glass to her mouth.
 “It was a whole level of bodily dysfunction that I didn’t know could happen until I experienced it myself,” she said, and it helped her “understand what so many of my patients had experienced for years.”

 ME/CFS and other chronic illnesses that are similar to long COVID disproportionately affect women, and the long-standing stereotype that women are prone to “hysteria” means that it’s still “common to write us off as crazy, anxious, or stressed,” Oller said.
 This creates a cycle of marginalization.
 Because these conditions are dismissed, they’re often omitted from medical education, so health-care workers don’t recognize patients who have them, which fuels further dismissal.
 “No one’s ever heard of POTS at med school,” Small told me.
-(POTS, or postural tachycardia syndrome, is a disorder of the autonomic nervous system that is common in long-haulers.)
+(POTS, or postural orthostatic tachycardia syndrome, is a disorder of the autonomic nervous system that is common in long-haulers.)
 It doesn’t help that medicine has become incredibly specialized: Its practitioners might have mastered a single organ system, but are ill-equipped to deal with a syndrome that afflicts the entire body.

 Health-care workers were also overburdened well before the pandemic.
 “People with chronic disease need time to really open up and explain their symptoms,” Small told me, and health-care workers might be able to offer them only a few minutes of attention.
 “Because we work in a stressed system, we don’t have the time or mental space for those diagnoses that don’t have easy answers,” Linn Järte, an anesthetist with long COVID, told me.
 At worst, the pressure of medicine can sap the clinical curiosity that ought to drive health-care workers to investigate a set of unusual symptoms.
 Without the time to solve a puzzle, you can quickly lose the inclination to try.